folkforms/xslt-study/xpath.md

 You can use more than one predicate if you like; `line[3][@style]` or `line[@style][3]` are both legal.
 They aren't equivalent, however.
 Predicates are evaluated from left to right.

-The XSLT processor handles the first pattern by selecting all of the `<line>` nodes that appear third in a set of sibling `<line>` nodes, then selecting all of those nodes that have a style attribute.
+For the first pattern, the processor selects all of the `<line>` nodes that appear third in a set of sibling `<line>` nodes, then selects all of those nodes that have a style attribute.

 For the second pattern, the processor selects all the `<line>` elements that have a style attribute, then selects the third node from that sequence.

 The first pattern can match any number of nodes, while the second pattern will never match more than one.

-In general, the first predicate filters the nodes, the second predicate filters the nodes that made it past the first predicate, and then the third predicate filters the nodes that made it past the second, and so forth.
+In general, the first predicate filters the nodes, the second predicate filters the nodes that made it past the first predicate, and then the third predicate filters the nodes that made it past the second predicate, and so on.

 ### Functions in predicates